-We report if significant matters have come to our attention which prevent us from concluding that the Chief Constable has put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
-We are not required to consider, nor have we considered, whether all aspects of the Chief Constable's arrangements for securing economy, efficiency and effectiveness in its use of resources are operating effectively.
+We are required under Section 20(1)(c) of the Local Audit and Accountability Act 2014 to satisfy ourselves that the Chief Constable of Staffordshire Police has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
+We are not required to consider, nor have we considered, whether all aspects of the Chief Constable of Staffordshire Police arrangements for securing economy, efficiency and effectiveness in its use of resources are operating effectively.